top of page

 • Email address

-This information is used solely for the purposes specified at the time of collection.
+This information is used to process transactions and for the purposes specified at the time of collection.

 6.3 Technical Data